 Flora B. Andrews

-After Mrs. Andrews retired from the school system, she became an entrepreneur in 1941, partnering with her husband to own and run the Parole Restaurant renamed the Harlem Beer Garden in Annapolis, Maryland, mentioned in author Philip L. Brown’s, “The Other Annapolis.”
+After Andrew’s retirement from the school system, she became an entrepreneur in 1941, partnering with her husband to own and run the Parole Restaurant renamed the Harlem Beer Garden in Annapolis, Maryland.
+The restaurant is mentioned in author Philip L. Brown’s The Other Annapolis.
 The restaurant combined her love of home-style cooking and connecting with people.
 The name of the restaurant was in homage to the Black Renaissance neighborhood of Harlem, New York City, once home to numerous great achievers in various fields.

-Mrs. Andrews continued bringing people together and encouraging others toward self-improvement through her business until her death in 1973.
 The original site of her restaurant was 1990 West Street, Annapolis, Maryland.

+Mrs. Andrews continued bringing people together and encouraging others to self-improvement through her business until her death in 1973.